stephenredfield/InstructorResources/IssuingGrades.md

 NOTE: The Grade Entry process is undergoing changes.
 The current instructions for getting the grades file exported correctly can be found here: [Using the Final Grades tool](https://oregonstate.teamdynamix.com/TDClient/1935/Portal/KB/ArticleDet?ID=70831){:target="\_blank"}

-Additional warnings/steps follow

-**Don't forget to select Incomplete (I/...) for any outstanding Incomplete grades from Misconduct reports or special extensions, etc..**
+### For each student with an Incomplete grade...

+For any students you'll be giving [Incompletes](Incompletes.html){:target="\_blank"} to, or any students with outstanding Academic Misconduct reports...

+**NOTE: Be careful when adjusting grades via dropdown - it's a recipe for disaster and entering the wrong grade accidentally.**

+1. Adjust the final grade to I/X, where X is the letter grade that the final grade initially populated to (this is the grade they'll receive if they never complete their course materials)._
+2. Follow the "Last Date of Participation" steps below

-#### Last Date of Participation (Students with F's and Incompletes)
+### Last Date of Participation (Students with F's and Incompletes)

 For _ONLY_ students with F-grades or Incompletes, you'll need the _Final Date of Participation_ for financial aid purposes.

-** DO NOT close or refresh this while you're working on it.
-It will lose all your work **
+**NOTE 1: DO NOT close or refresh this while you're working on it.
+It will lose all your work** **NOTE 2: You can't sort to make this simple.
+Try not to miss any.**

-#### For each student with an F grade...
+### For each student with an F or an I/X grade...

-1. From the Course **Navigation** sidebar, select **People**.
+1. IN a different tab, from the Course **Navigation** sidebar, select **People**.
 2. After the roster loads, search the student's name.
 3. Pull the **Last Activity** date.
+4. Return to the Faculty Grade Entry tool.
-4. Enter the last date of activity for the student in the respective column in the format MM/DD/YYYY (e.g. 01/04/2019).
+5. Enter the last date of activity for the student in the respective column in the format MM/DD/YYYY (e.g. 01/04/2019).
    - NOTE:  The last date the system accepts is the last day of Dead Week (Friday before Finals week).
 This day can be found on the [Academic Calendar](https://registrar.oregonstate.edu/osu-academic-calendar){:target="\_blank"}.
 Enter this date for any students whose participation outlasted Dead Week.
    - NOTE:  This format is **required**.
 The upload will fail for students who have date entries which don't match this format.

 **No, you can't sort to make this simple.
 Try not to miss any.**

-#### For each student with an Incomplete grade...

-1. Repeat this process for any students you'll be giving [Incompletes](Incompletes.html){:target="\_blank"} to.
-2. Adjust the final grade to I/X, where X is the letter grade that the final grade initially populated to (this is the grade they'll receive if they never complete their course materials)._

-**No, you can't sort to make this simple.
-Be careful when adjusting grades via dropdown - it's a recipe for disaster and entering the wrong grade accidentally.**

 ## Uploading Grades